 At least they can in some parts of the country.
-However, before you build your wine cellar, monitor the temperature and humidity of the area throughout the year… especially in the hottest months.
+However, before you build your basement wine cellar, monitor the temperature and humidity of the area throughout the year–especially in the hottest months.
 By doing this you will be able to see what kind of fluctuation in temperature and humidity you find over time.

 You may be surprised at just how great the fluctuation actually is.
 Then with this data, make your decision.

-We are not talking about drinking temperature… but long term storage.
-The humidity in your wine cellar should be between 50 and 70 percent.
-If it goes below 50 percent your corks could dry out and air could enter the bottles destroying your wine.
+If the humidity goes below 50% your corks could dry out and air could enter the bottles destroying your wine.

-If the humidity goes above 70 percent, mold or mildew could occur and your labels may begin to peel off of your bottles.
+If the humidity goes above 70%, mold or mildew can occur and your labels may begin to peel off of your bottles.
 Constant temperature and humidity will keep your wines maturing properly for years.
 It is the fluctuation of both the temperature and humidity that can damage your wines.

 How do I Choose the Correct Climate Control System?